 Food

-Meet Canada’s Jewish Female Culinary Stars
+Meet Canada’s Jewish Culinary Stars

 Canada’s food scene is chockablock with female Jewish success stories, and Gail Simmons has some ideas about why.